 There’s no greater return on investment than having happy, healthy, and engaged employees.
 After all, wellness programs have been shown to reduce absenteeism, lower employee stress, promote and encourage healthier lifestyles, and help employees achieve a greater sense of work-life balance.
 Positively or negatively, each of these things affects a company’s bottom line.

 Whose Responsibility Is it?

-Last year, we asked 58,000 employees throughout Europe what the biggest causes of stress are in their everyday.
+Last year, we asked more than 39,000 employees throughout Europe what the biggest causes of stress are in their everyday.
 47% of UK respondents named work as their most significant source of stress, followed by work-life balance (34%) and health (26%).

 Work-life balance, of course, plays a crucial part in our overall wellbeing.
 But whose responsibility is it to ensure that employees maintain a good work-life balance?
 Our study reveals that 61% of UK employees say they strongly believe it is the employer’s responsibility.
 But do employees believe their employers are doing enough to help them achieve a good work-life balance?
 25% of UK respondents say they strongly agree that their employer is doing enough, while 23% strongly disagree.

 Evaluating Your Investment